tonylitianyu/Automated-3D-Modeling/README.md

         * The TurtleBot is launch in Gazebo and the Sawyer is not launched
         * Publish twist messages to /cmd_vel while calling /generate_pc/save_pc to test point_cloud fusion pipeline
     * Modify PointCloud2 topic in rviz to see live point cloud, last saved point cloud, or fused point cloud
+    * Set slam to ture uses the slam_toolbox and move_base frame for reconstruction

 #### Saving Pointclouds:
 1. Use `rosrun pcl_ros pointcloud_to_pcd input:=/fused_pc` to save a .pcd file of the fused pointcloud to the current directory